What makes an application complete?

 Checklists can be downloaded in the related information section on the right

-There are six easy steps to preparing a good application.
+There are five easy steps to preparing a good application.

 Preparing a successful design is not a simple process.
 There are many factors to consider, and coming up with a desirable and complying design solution is not always easy.